 A sure fire way to wake up each morning with heavy eyelids and an even heavier heart is to focus on that which cannot be changed.
-We are often so preoccupied with feelings of sadness and regret regarding what has passed and with anxieties surrounding what is yet to come, that we completely devalue a piece of treasure that Allāh provides us every second of everyday: the present moment.
-Every matter that the Prophet mentions in the hadith above involves taking advantage of the present moment.
-As imām Ibn al-Qayyim al-Jawziyyah refers to it- “the time between two times.”
+We are often so preoccupied with feelings of sadness and regret regarding what has passed and with anxieties surrounding what is yet to come, that we completely devalue a piece of treasure that Allah provides us every second of everyday: Every matter that the Prophet mentions in the hadith above involves taking advantage of the present moment.
+As Imam Ibn al-Qayyim al-Jawziyyah refers to it- “the time between two times.”
 He states, “Your attention must be directed to your life in the present – the time between two times.
 If you waste it, then you have wasted the opportunity to be of the fortunate and saved ones.
 If you look after it, having rectified the two times – what is before and after it – then you will be successful and achieve rest, delight and ever-lasting”

 We also yearn for what we do not currently have.
 One common denominator I’ve often noticed about my clients who have been afflicted with anxiety and depressive disorders has been a tendency to ruminate, meaning thinking constantly of negative incidents in the past, and a tendency to catastrophize, meaning expecting something terrible to happen in the future.
-In doing so, not only have we squandered a precious gift provided to us by Allāh , but we have also underestimated Him .
-The Prophet related to us Allāh says, “I am as My servant thinks of me” (Sahih al-Bukhari & Muslim).
-The Prophet also said, “None of you should ever die except while assuming the best about Allāh.”
-(Sahîh Muslim) In ruminating continually on regrets from the past, we underestimate the Mercy and Forgiveness of Allāh .
+In doing so, not only have we squandered a precious gift provided to us by Allah , but we have also underestimated Him .
+The Prophet related to us Allah says, “I am as My servant thinks of me” (Sahih al-Bukhari & Muslim).
+The Prophet also said, “None of you should ever die except while assuming the best about Allah.”
+(Sahîh Muslim) In ruminating continually on regrets from the past, we underestimate the Mercy and Forgiveness of Allah .
 And by catastrophizing about the future, we forget that the One who created us is, indeed, all-Powerful and Able to do all things.

 Don’t get me wrong, it’s totally normal to worry about the future and to experience feelings of sadness associated with the past at times.
 Particularly as new life milestones approach (a new job, the birth of a child, marriage, graduation, etc.), we may experience a mixture of apprehension and excitement- apprehension about leaving the comforts associated with the status quo and excitement about the potential for positive change.
 However, although humans have the capability of thinking outside of the present moment, this does not mean that this is to our advantage.
 A study conducted by psychologists Matthew A. Killingsworth and Daniel T. Gilbert of Harvard University found that people spend 46.9 percent of their waking hours thinking about something other than what they’re doing, and this results in feelings of unhappiness.
-Focusing on the here and now can lead us to be increasingly content with our current state- as well as increasingly accepting of the fact that the present moment is all we are truly guaranteed.
+Focusing on the here and now can lead us to be increasingly content with our current state- as well as increasingly accepting of the fact that the present moment is all we are truly guaranteed

 - Doing as many good deeds as possible without delaying due to not knowing how many more “moments” we have left.